Menithal/Blender-Metaverse-Addon/README.md

-# Blender Hifi AddOn
+# Blender Metaverse Toolset (MVT) AddOn

-Plugin ("Project Hermes") is a plugin for Blender to allow for easier content creation and importing for the High Fidelity Metaverse Platform.
+Plugin ("Project Hermes") is a plugin for Blender to allow for easier content creation originally created for importing for the High Fidelity Metaverse Platform.
+It has now being expanded to support additional platforms.

 ## 1.4 works only with Blender 2.80